Sajidcodes/Insurance-Premium/README.md

 The goal of this project to give people an estimate of how much they need based on their individual health situation.
 After that, customers can work with any health insurance carrier and its plans and perks whilwe keeping the projected cost from our study in mind.
 This can assist a person in concentrating on the health side of an insurance policy rather than the ineffective part.
 **Dataset :**

 The dataset is taken from a Kaggle.
-You can download the dataset from here **Approach :**
+**Approach :**

 Applying machine learing tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and model testing to build a solution that should able to predict the premium of the personal for health insurance.